Samsung Heavy Industries on Monday said that it has succeeded in demonstrating a ship collision avoidance system.

 The shipbuilder’s remote autonomous navigation system, known as Samsung Autonomous Ship (SAS), helped two autonomous ships traveling their trajectories avoid detecting each other in seas off the southwestern island of Gageo, Samsung Heavy said.

 Samsung Heavy said that the demonstration on the sea is the first of its kind in the world.

-A 9,200-tonne ship of Mokpo National Maritime University and a 300-tonne tug of Samsung Heavy were used to demonstrate the collision avoidance system, the shipbuilder said.
+The shipbuilder said that a 9,200-tonne ship of Mokpo National Maritime University and a 300-tonne tug of Samsung Heavy were used to demonstrate the collision avoidance system.

 In October 2020, Samsung Heavy said that it successfully navigated its 300-tonne remote autonomous ship in seas off Geoje Island, 398 kilometers south of Seoul, via a remote control system at a research center located in Daejeon, 250 kilometers away from the seas, reports Yonhap news agency.